JohnnyBasar/QWERA/docs/tool_02_windshade_calculator.md

 - Azimuth (°)
 - Altitude (°)
 - Constant (protection class)
+- SAGA's Analyticall Hillshading tool is used.
+If not installed, internal fallback (slow) will be used.

 For each row, a directional shadow mask raster is computed (octant-based horizon scan).